From El Chorro: Caminito del Rey

 From El Chorro: Caminito del Rey - Who Should Consider This Tour?

 This tour is ideal for adventure lovers comfortable with heights and walking about 7 km.
-It’s also perfect for those who appreciate guided experiences and want to learn about the trail’s history and geology.
+It’s also great for those who appreciate guided experiences and want to learn about the trail’s history and geology.
 Families with children over 8 who are not afraid of heights could also enjoy it, but younger or height-sensitive travelers might want to consider their comfort level.

 It’s less suited for travelers looking for a quick, low-key stroll or those who dislike waiting around during busy hours.
 If you’re on a tight schedule or prefer independent exploring, you might want to think about other options or self-guided visits.